multitudinous/ve-suite/VE_Installer/installer/VELauncher_Readme.txt

 Force Quit it, which will quit VE-Suite as well) and will be fixed once Xplorer doesn't require the user to type in the .param file.

+---Cluster Testing---

+Cluster testing functions have been added to the Unix launch code.
+To test them, first set CLUSTER_TEST (line 33) to True.
+Then set CLUSTER_PACKAGE (line 34) to the names of every other computer in the test cluster.
+Finally, change the command variable (line 1823) to the commands you want to use.
+When you send command line arguments to VE Launcher in Unix (see above), the Cluster test will automatically run.

 ========================================================================
 Launcher Code Documentation